KursakovSA/AccBase/README.md

 Project scope -
 - AccBase0.accdb - project database in MS Access (tables, links, metadata).
 The initial data are laid for accounting in the Republic of Kazakhstan.
 - AccBase0SQL.zip - project database in MS SQL 2017 format (tables, links, metadata).
 Initial data are pledged for accounting in the Republic of Kazakhstan.
+The database is made standalone (i.e. easily transferred between different computers and different MS SQL servers), and is filled with ready-made metadata for organizing accounting.
 - AccBaseSpecification_EN_RUS.xlsx - project specification, description of tables and fields.
 A brief explanation of the logic is given project.
 - UniversalAccounting.zip - previous project of the author (accounting database based on 1C77, has been under development since 2000) (base only)
 - article.zip - a collection of articles by the author, many of which cover the principles of the AccBase project.